-When spraying the surface of the mat, start with an even coat that isn’t too thin.
-This would ensure that you actually got stick on the cutting mat!
+When spraying the mat’s surface, start with an even coat that isn’t too thin.
+Doing this will ensure that you got a stick on the cutting mat!
 Try not to spray too far away but at the same time not too close.

-Apply a much thinner second layer of the adhesive spray; you can spray at a farther distance in order to really get a thin layer instead of making another thick layer.
+Apply a much thinner second layer of the adhesive spray; you can spray at a farther distance to get a thin layer instead of making another thick layer.

-Now, remember that this trick won’t last as long as a new cutting mat, however people who have a businesses or who cut a lot can really use this hack, for one when you use a cutting mat for a lot of things in a short period of time, it can easily lose its’ stick.
+Remember that this trick won’t last as long as a new cutting mat.
+For one, when you use a cutting mat for a lot of things in a short period, it can quickly lose its’ stick.
+However, people who have a business or cut a lot can use this hack.

-Running over a lot of cutting mats isn’t necessarily the goal here, investing in two products that can be used repeatedly such as the adhesive remover, and the adhesive sprays, which are cheaper than a new cutting mat, can be a really wise option.
+Running over a lot of cutting mats isn’t necessarily the goal here.
+Investing in two products that can be used, such as the adhesive remover and the adhesive sprays, cheaper than a new cutting mat, can be a wise option.

-As mentioned earlier, the said method is only applicable to green, purple and blue mats.
-Which is why for this portion of the blog is dedicated to pink mats!
-Aside from that, there isn’t really any way to clean it.
+As mentioned earlier, the method only applies to green, purple, and blue mats, which is why this blog portion is dedicated to pink mats!
+Aside from that, there isn’t any way to clean it.

-A pink mat contains a different form of adhesive as compared to the other mats.
-It’s more sensitive, a factor that can affect its’ quality would be touching it with ones’ fingertips as the oil can cause damage.
+A pink mat contains a different form of adhesive than the other mats.
+It’s more sensitive.
+A factor affecting its quality would be touching it with one’s fingertips, as the oil can cause damage.

-A scraper tool is totally a no-no, as it can damage the adhesive on the mat.
-An advice we can totally give you would be applying a clear transfer tape, sticky side up on the cutting mat then proceed with the material you’re planning on using.
+A scraper tool is a no-no, as it can damage the adhesive on the mat.
+A piece of advice we can give you is to apply a transparent transfer tape, sticky side up on the cutting mat, then proceed with the material you’re planning on using.

-Taking the material off, means leaving the transfer tape on the cutting mat.
-This would mean that you’re not imposing any residue on the pink mat, and aside from that you don’t really need to replace the transfer tape over and over.
+Taking the material off means leaving the transfer tape on the cutting mat.
+It means that you’re not imposing any residue on the pink mat, and you don’t need to replace the transfer tape over and over.

-Now that we’ve got that all sticky again, don’t forget to share this tip with your friends, and save up a lot of money, instead of investing in a new cutting mat!
-After all, the money can be used to instead buy more colorful vinyl!
+Now that we’ve got that all sticky again, don’t forget to share this tip with your friends.
+Save a lot of money instead of investing in a new cutting mat!
+After all, you can use the funds to buy more colorful vinyl instead!